tderrien/FEELnc/README.md

 The last step of the pipeline consists in classifying new lncRNAs w.r.t to the localisation and the direction of transcription of proximal RNA transcripts

-Indeed, classifying lncRNAs with mRNA could help to predict functions for lncRNAs.
+Indeed, classifying lncRNAs with mRNAs could help to predict functions for lncRNAs.
-For all newly identified lncRNAs transcripts, a sliding window strategy is used to check for possible overlap with transcripts in the reference annotation.
+For all newly identified lncRNAs transcripts, a sliding window strategy is used to check for possible overlap with nearest transcripts from the reference annotation.

 If an overlap is found, the lncRNAs is considered as **GENIC** otherwise it is **INTERGENIC** (lincRNA) .